CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-10.md

 Collected Clarifications to the Rules
 {: .text-center .text-beta}

-Version 10 current as of January 1, 1998
-{: .text-center }

 ## Collected Rulings

 This is version 10 of the collected clarifications to the rules for the